-Over the years, the restaurant has also enriched its rooms with several works of art: like the ones by Liu Bolin, the Chinese chameleon artist who has chosen Al Pompiere among the Veronese icons where to set his works – and photographs by Enzo and Raffaello Bassotto who shot many of the celebrities who frequented the place.
+Over the years, the restaurant has also enriched its rooms with several works of art: like the ones by Liu Bolin, the Chinese chameleon artist who has chosen Al Pompiere among the Veronese icons where to set his works, and portraits by Enzo and Raffaello Bassotto who shot many of the celebrities regulars of the place.

 The menu offers typical Veronese dishes starting from the famous plates of cold cuts and cheeses, chosen from a selection of over 35 and 100 different varieties respectively, that maestro Natalino, head of the delicious gastronomy department, will be glad to help you with.

-Among the first courses, we find the great local classics such Pasta e Fagioli (pasta and beans), Amarone risotto, ricotta tortelli or Montoro onion ravioli with alpine cheese fondue; while among the second courses, mainly meat-base, we can mention the braised meat with Amarone, the roasted pork shank or the pastissada de caval with Marano polenta.
+Among the first courses, we find the great Italian classics such Pasta e Fagioli (pasta and beans), Amarone risotto, ricotta tortelli or Montoro onion ravioli with alpine cheese fondue; while among the second courses, mainly meat-base, we can mention the braised meat with Amarone, the roasted pork shank or the pastissada de caval with Marano polenta.

 The wine cellar is well stocked with over 400 labels, including the best producers of the most renowned Veronese wines: like Amarone and Valpolicella among the red ones and Custoza, Lugana and Soave among the white ones.